Photography 104: Sports Photography Tips for Beginners

 And don’t think that you need a big budget for purchasing a camera.
 There are lots of cameras in the market, which is very reasonable for a beginner.
 Besides, there are also many wide angel lens in cheap.
 Just read the reviews of different camera & lens and then compile your own hardware setting.

 The first & most important tips for you is to study on the sports on those you are going to work.
 For cricket you’ve to prepare in one style & for football you’ve to prepare in another style.
 For swimming you need some waterproof gears also.
 So, before starting your sports photography career prepare yourself by not only with gear, but also learn the rules of the game.
-Otherwise your reputation may become lame at the beginning of your career.

 If you’ve to work indoor then learn more about night photo-shoot as due to lack of light or artificial light of the indoor stadium, more or less the shutter speed & ISO setting remains also same in both cases.
 But for total exposure you need to be dependent on your object behavior.
 Also, ambiance is a big factor.
 In terms of distance set your zoom.